sarayugnd/skygeni-case-study/SkyGeni_Project/README.md

 * If SkyGeni were to productize this work, it  would exist as an automated pipeline connected to the customer’s CRM (Salesforce or HubSpot) that runs on a regular schedule and produces a dashboard plus alerts.
 * The simplest version would ingest deal records daily, clean and standardize fields, compute derived features like deal duration and quarter labels, and then compute the same win-rate tables, stall-rate metrics, and driver rankings automatically.
 The system would run checks daily (because stalling is time-sensitive), and would run driver analysis weekly or at least once per quarter.
 * The output could produce alerts like deal rate or inbound dips.
 It could also generate a weekly ranked list of drivers like the decision engine output above.
 In a real product, this would likely be delivered via dashboard cards, notifications, and drill-down links to the underlying deals driving the change.
+* Flowchart included in repo (SystemDesign.png) for ref/visual ease

 ### **7\.
 Limitations**